 - Boats with tillers steering

-- Boats with no winches
+- Boats without winches

 - Sailing dinghies